Graton Rancheria: Termination

 The Point Reyes Light quoted Sarris, saying "Congress…dissolved federal recognition of the tribe in 1958 after deciding wrongly that all the Rancheria’s members were dead."

 The Federated Indians of Graton Rancheria

 The Federated Indians of Graton Rancheria, formerly the Federated Coast Miwok, takes its name from the Graton Rancheria.
 The federally recognized tribe of Coast Miwok and Southern Pomo Indians re-established its status in 2000.

 FIGR Chairman Greg Sarris testified before the House Resource Committee that "15.45 acres were purchased in Graton for our members.
 Seventy-five members moved on in 1920."

 On April 18, 2008, the tribe was able to acquire 254 acre of land.

 Casino

 Graton Rancheria is the site of the Graton Resort & Casino, which opened in November 2013.

-The casino is actually near Rohnert Park, not Graton.
+The casino is actually near Rohnert Park.